 VA Education Benefits

 Skyline College offers instruction to veterans, service members, dependents and survivors of veterans, and to other eligible persons.
 The college assists students who are working toward an AA/AS degree, or certain transfer programs, with certification of benefits under the Montgomery GI Bill, Chapters 30, (Veterans), Chapter 31 (Vocational Rehabilitation), Chapter 33 (the Post-9/11 GI Bill), Chapter 35 (Veterans’ Spouses or Dependents), Chapter 1606 (Selected Reserve), Chapter 1607, and VEAP.
-All veterans, except those under Chapters 31 and 33, pay for their own college tuition/fees.
+All veterans and/or dependents, except those under Chapters 31 and 33, pay for their own college tuition/fees.
 Veterans using Chapter 31 work with the School Certifying Official and campus bookstore to secure books and supplies.

 Visit skylinecollege.edu/veterans and click on Educational Benefits or stop by the Veterans Resource Center (2-350) to learn about applying for VA Educational Benefits and the certification process.
 Veterans may check the status of VA Educational Benefits at www.ebenefits.va.gov.

 The State of California provides a program for the children of veterans who are deceased or disabled from service connected causes.
 Applications and eligibility criteria are available at www.va.gov or from the San Mateo County Veterans Service Office, 550 Quarry Road, San Carlos, CA 94070, (650) 802-6598.